Victor Aitken

 Victor Aitken (23 May 1887 – 31 October 1962) was an Australian long-distance runner.
 He competed in the men's marathon at the 1908 Summer Olympics.

-He was a non-smoker and teetotaller.
+Career

-Aitken's first notable achievement in athletics was when he came second in the 1905 one-mile walking championship of Victoria and he also came second in the 1907 5-mile championship of Victoria in Ballarat.
+In the 1905, he placed second in the one-mile walking championship of Victoria and he also came second in the 1907 5-mile championship of Victoria in Ballarat.
 He them came first in the 7-mile open handicap at Heidelberg and the 10-mile championship of Victoria breaking the record by completing it in 59 minutes and 5 seconds.

-In 1908 Aitken was selected as a Marathon representative for the Olympic Games in London and he ran twenty-two and a half miles before retiring due to "sleepiness".
+In 1908, Aitken was selected as a Marathon representative for the Olympic Games in London and he ran twenty-two and a half miles before retiring due to "sleepiness".
 A week after arriving home from the Olympics he came sixth in the 10-mile championship.
 In 1909 he achieved record times in his three and five-mile club races and he broke his own record in the 10-mile championship of Victoria by 19 seconds.